brucala/Deneb.jl/docs/src/data_mark_encoding.md

 Data(DataFrame(data))
 ```

-As shown in the output, Deneb.jl internally transform this data into an appropriate spec with a format that Vega-Lite can interpret.
+As shown in the output, Deneb.jl internally transforms this data into an appropriate spec with a format that Vega-Lite can interpret.
-## Data from a URL
+### Data from a URL

 Alternatively, data can be loaded from a URL using the `url` keyword argument.